How to access movies through your TV

 You can very easily connect a laptop to your TV screen using a simple, affordable cable.
 This is called mirroring.

-This allows you to search for your favourite film using online services such as Google Play, Blinkbox, Amazon, YouTube or even the on demand service from the Reader's Digest Shop.
+This allows you to search for your favourite film using online services such as Google Play, Blinkbox, Amazon or YouTube.
 These sites have an enormous range of films to rent or save to your computer to watch whenever you like.

 Many of these online services charge per film rather than a subscription.
 If a movie is an occasional treat rather than a regular event, this option is for you.